 Out in Colorado, Estes Park and Grand Lake in the Rocky Mountain National Park provide not only great cabins, but also some stunning views.
 Located in Northern Colorado, both towns are located in the National Park and are home to wildlife, recreation and stunning mountains.

 Here you can enjoy hiking and fishing in the summer, or skiing and snowboarding in the winter.
 Estes Park is a mountain town at the east entrance of the National Park, while Grand Lakes is near the west entrance.
 At either location, you'll be close to elk and bears, and have access to miles and miles of trails.
 In Estes Parks, Trail Ridge Road will take you through mountain peaks, forests, and tundra.
 And the Estes Park Aerial Tramway connects you to Prospect Mountain for views of the valley below.
 In Grand Lakes, head out to snowshoe or to participate in winter sports -- all year round!

 Cabins at Estes Park Cabins and Cottages include quaint little places for just two, up to big homes with room for 10 or more.
-Grand Lakes Cabin Rentals provides a wide selection of rentals from condos on the lake to multi-family homes near skiing and other activities.
+Airbnb also provides a wide selection of rentals from condos on the lake to multi-family homes near skiing and other activities.

 2. The Upper Peninsula of Michigan